 Eun laughed again.
 She did it softly this time, beneath her breath.
 Because she knew, in some nameless corner of her eternal soul, that rules had been made so consciousness could enjoy a plethora of games.
 Games of finance, games of war, games of art…everything in life was an immersive game.
 Deeply complicated and deadly serious, but a game nonetheless.
-And every game had its own set of laws.
+And every game had its own set of rules.

-Existence, however…well, that was a game without any rules—none whatsoever.
+Existence, however…well, that was a game without any strictures.